 WGA Annual Conference and AGM

 The WGA holds a conference each spring, alternating locations between Edmonton and Calgary.
 The first conference was held in Edmonton on April 24-26, 1981.
-Our 2019 Conference, Writing Across Worlds, will be held in Edmonton June 7 - 9 at the Coast Edmonton Plaza Hotel.
-It is the 39th conference for the Writers' Guild of Alberta.
-Themes will explore literary works that cross forms, genres, and cultures, as well as how storytelling is crossing into new realms—from the digital sphere to the sleeves of our coffee cups—and into the psychological space of our daily routines.
-We will offer keynote lectures, panel discussions, networking and social opportunities, and individual workshops devoted to creative nonfiction, poetry, fiction, and speculative fiction.
-All writers from across the province and beyond are welcome to register.
+Our 2019 Conference, Writing Across Worlds, was be held in Edmonton June 7 - 9 at the Coast Edmonton Plaza Hotel.
+It was the 39th conference for the Writers' Guild of Alberta.
+Themes explored literary works that cross forms, genres, and cultures, as well as how storytelling is crossing into new realms—from the digital sphere to the sleeves of our coffee cups—and into the psychological space of our daily routines.
+We offered keynote lectures, panel discussions, networking and social opportunities, and individual workshops devoted to creative nonfiction, poetry, fiction, and speculative fiction.

 Why Attend a WGA Conference?